Why Is Lakshmi Puja Celebrated on Diwali

 The worship is more powerful when the lagna (ascendant) remains unchanged during the ritual—known as Sthir Lagna.
 This stable rising sign is believed to strengthen prosperity blessings and alignment with cosmic energy.

-House Cleaning, Rangoli, and Decoration
+House Cleaning, Rangoli, and Decoration (Important rituals for Lakshmi Puja)

 Before Diwali evening, families clean every corner of their home.
 They create colorful rangoli designs, decorate doors, and hang fresh flowers—inviting beauty and auspiciousness into the space.